Back to Blog

 1. Masjid al-Haram - The Sacred Mosque

+Your journey begins and centers here.
+Masjid al-Haram houses the Kaaba, the holiest site in Islam.
 The mosque contains Maqam Ibrahim, Safa and Marwah hills, and the Zamzam well.
-Spend as much time here as possible.

 2. Jabal al-Nour (Mountain of Light)

 Imagine standing where revelation began.
 Jabal al-Nour holds the Cave of Hira at its peak.
+Prophet Muhammad (PBUH) received the first verses of the Quran from Angel Jibreel here.

 3. Jabal Thawr (Cave of Thawr)